Robertstar2000/AppSelector/backup-recovery.md

 #### 1. Automatic Backup
 - **Triggers when app changes are saved** (adding, editing, or reordering apps)
 - **Requires configuration**: Must enable auto-backup AND set a backup file path
-- **Stores data locally** using browser's localStorage with a key based on your configured path
+- **Stores data on server file system** at the configured backup path location
+- **Browser-independent**: Backup persists regardless of which browser or device is used
 - **Silent operation**: Happens in the background without user interaction

 #### 2. Manual Backup
 - **User-initiated export** of current app configuration
-- **Downloads a JSON file** with all application data
+- **Downloads a JSON file** with all application data to your local machine
+- **Updates auto-backup location** if auto-backup is enabled and configured
 - **Immediately accessible** - no configuration required
 - **Timestamped filename** for easy identification